Tools

 Amazon’s Kindle iOS app is a digital reading application that provides users with the convenience of accessing a vast library of books, magazines, and newspapers on their mobile devices or tablets.
 The app offers a customizable reading experience tailored to curate readers’ preferred reading experience with adjustable font sizes, themes, and brightness settings.
 With millions of global readers, Amazon’s Kindle platform is a prominent source for books, offering a diverse range of titles across various genres.

-Before vs. After Redesign
+Before vs. After

 The Process

-- Research
+1. Research

 Competitor Analysis